yashilvora19/Lab5_Starter/README.md

 # Lab 5 - Starter

-Names: Avnish Kovi, Yashil Vora
+**Names:** Avnish Kovi, Yashil Vora

+Link to `expose.html` GitHub page: https://yashilvora19.github.io/Lab5_Starter/expose.html

+Link to `explore.html` GitHub page: https://yashilvora19.github.io/Lab5_Starter/explore.html

 1) Would you use a unit test to test the “message” feature of a messaging application?
 Why or why not?
 For this question, assume the “message” feature allows a user to write and send a message to another user.